peturv/ValheimMods/OsxModManager/README.md

 * curl
 * jq
 * bash version 4.0 or later (The default bash on macOS is v3.5, so you will need to install a newer version)
+* coreutils

-The easiest way to ensure this is to install [Homebrew](https://brew.sh/) and then run: `brew install curl jq bash` Note that bash will not overwrite the default macos version.
+The easiest way to ensure this is to install [Homebrew](https://brew.sh/) and then run: `brew install curl jq bash coreutils` Note that bash will not overwrite the default macos version.
 I'm writing this from my windows computer and can't remeber exactly where the default bash is located (`/bin/bash` or similar), the new one will be installed under `/opt/homebrew/bin`.